Defining Wind - What It Is And Its Impact On Local And Global Weather

 Wind speed is measured by an anemometer.
 The most widely used anemometer is called a cup anemometer.
 It is made up of 3-4 hemispherical cups mounted on the edges of horizontal arms.
 The arms are connected to a central shaft.

-Anemometers are found on home & professional weather stations, skyscrapers, at airports, even on ships.
+Anemometers are found on home and professional weather stations, skyscrapers, at airports, and even on ships.
 (Anywhere where winds are of significant importance.)
-Other types of wind speed devices include vane anemometers and pilot tubes, but not nearly as widely used.
+Other types of wind speed devices include vane anemometers and pitot tubes, but not nearly as widely used.

 Wind Direction